CamilleDouzet/beelieve_in_ourselves/README.md

 ![Capture d’écran 2022-01-19 105405](https://user-images.githubusercontent.com/71441641/150107647-72debd7e-6607-4e90-98a8-08333a33b433.png)

 Indeed, the data is being sent correctly as it could be seen the screen shot, however it is not being displayed on the graphs.
+Compared to Ubidots, Beep API seems a bit more complicated to use, as it is not very known.
+The Ubidots platform allows more customization to the dashboard with more available tutorials online.

 ### Microcontroller choice
 ![Microcontroller](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/photo_mkrfox1.PNG)